 The stage of a cancer is a term used to describe its size and whether it has spread beyond its original site.
-Knowing the particular type and the stage of the cancer helps the doctors decide on the most appropriate treatment.
+Knowing the particular type and the stage of the cancer helps the doctors plan the most appropriate treatment.

-The cancer is low-grade and is contained within the bone.
+The cancer is low-grade and less than 8cm across.

-The cancer is high-grade and is contained within the bone.
+The cancer is high-grade and less than 8cm across.

-If the cancer comes back after initial treatment, this is known as recurrent cancer or relapse.
+If the cancer comes back after initial treatment, this is known as recurrent or relapsed cancer.

 Treatment for chondrosarcoma